 If you cannot get the hepatitis A vaccine for any reason before you depart, consider getting a hepatitis A immune globulin shot.
 This can provide some protection for a few months.

 The CDC does not recommend vaccination for US travelers going to Canada, Western Europe, Australia, New Zealand, or Japan.

 In addition to travelers, the vaccine is recommended for all children aged 12 months and older, people with high risk occupations, people who engage in high risk lifestyle behaviors, and those with certain medical conditions, such as liver disease and blood-clotting disorders.
 Also, any person who wants protection from hepatitis A can be vaccinated.

 There are limitations with the vaccine, though.
 It cannot be given to children under 12 months or to people who have had an allergic reaction to the vaccine or its components.
 Vaccination is not necessary for those who have had hepatitis A. Once you have had hepatitis A, you have immunity for life.

 Beyond the vaccines and IG, there are other measures that you can take to protect yourself from hepatitis A and other foodborne disease:

-As soon as you begin planning the trip talk to your doctor about your risk for hepatitis A. Provide details about the area, accommodations, types of activities, and your health.
+As soon as you begin planning a trip, talk to your doctor about your risk for hepatitis A. Provide details about the area, accommodations, types of activities, and your health.
 Rather than going to your regular doctor, you may want to make an appointment with a specialist in travel medicine.
-On the International Society of Travel Medicine’s website, you can search for a doctor in your state.
+On the International Society of Travel Medicine website, you can search for a doctor in your state.